joelek/atlas/readme.md

 * Investigate caching of tree branches for quick traversal.
 * Retain last block when resizing PagedFile and only clear affected bytes.
 * Create EntityManagers in SchemaManager.
 * Cached decoded records on a per-transaction basis.
+Readable transactions may re-use caches.